Image of bamboo products

 Is bamboo an eco-friendly alternative to tree paper products, and is it actually sustainable?
 We had the experts weigh in and pull together the best bamboo-based products.

-Bamboo is a popular alternative to tree paper, wood, plastic, and other materials, but is it sustainable — and should you make the switch to bamboo paper and other bamboo-based products?
+Bamboo is a popular alternative to tree paper, wood, plastic, and other materials.
+But is it sustainable — and should you make the switch to bamboo paper and other bamboo-based products?
 To help us see the forest for the trees is Shelley Vinyard, co-author of The Issue with Tissue 2.0: How the Tree-to-Toilet Pipeline Fuels Our Climate Crisis, a Natural Resources Defense Council (NRDC) publication.
-We discover whether bamboo actually is sustainable, delve into bamboo toilet paper versus alternatives, and highlight other eco-friendly products crafted from this versatile material.
+We discover whether bamboo is actually sustainable, delve into bamboo toilet paper versus alternatives, and highlight other eco-friendly products crafted from this versatile material.

 So, is bamboo actually sustainable?